 - A crossing from mainland Scotland to Shetland, via the Orkney islands and Fair Isle

-- With Barry Shaw, becoming the first people to kayak 1000 miles around ‘Isla Grande’, Tierra Del Fuego – a remote windswept Patagonian island.
+- Becoming the first people to kayak 1000 miles around ‘Isla Grande’, Tierra Del Fuego – a remote windswept Patagonian island, with Barry Shaw.

 - Circumnavigation of Ireland in 2013 with Barry Shaw & Roger Chandler